Maestro Charles Prince

 The American conductor Charles Prince studied at the Oberlin Conservatory of Music.
 He attended the Boston Symphony Orchestra's annual Tanglewood Music Festival in 1988 and 1989, taking master classes with Leonard Bernstein, Seiji Ozawa, Gustav Meier, and Kurt Sanderling.
 Other important teachers who got him started included Robert Page (Cleveland Orchestra) and Jorma Panula (Helsinki), one of the foremost conducting teachers in Europe.

 He was the musical director of the Bernstein Gala in PA Majestic Theatre, presented by Jamie Bernstein, and the Tony-Award production of James Joyce and Shaun Daveys' “The Dead” on Broadway, in Los Angeles and Washington.
 From 1996 to 2003, Charles Prince was Associate Conductor of the New York Pops.
-In this position, he brought several world-premiers of contemporary american composers to the stage of New York's Carnegie Hall.
-In Moscow, he conducted the Moscow Symphony Orchestra, playing Jan Sibelius' Symphony No. 4, Richard Strauss's “Till Eulenspiegel” and Claude Debussy's “La Mer.”
-Because of his european ancestry, Prince harbors a preference for Viennese classical music as well as the Viennese operetta.
-Thus, he returned often to Europe where he conducted the WDR Orchestra (Cologne and Essen, Germany), the Munich “Rundfunkorchester” and “Symphoniker,” the Philharmonic Orchestra of Sofia (Bulgaria), the Festival Orchestra in Verbier (Switzerland), and the Kärtner Symphonieorchestrer (Carinthia, Austria).
+In this position, he brought several world-premieres of contemporary American composers to the stage of New York's Carnegie Hall.
+In Moscow, he conducted the Moscow Symphony Orchestra, perfoming Jan Sibelius' Symphony No. 4, Richard Strauss's “Till Eulenspiegel” and Claude Debussy's “La Mer.”
+Because of his European ancestry, Prince harbors a preference for Viennese classical music as well as the Viennese operetta.
+Thus, he has returned often to Europe where he has conducted the WDR Orchestra (Cologne and Essen, Germany), the Munich “Rundfunkorchester” and “Symphoniker,” the Philharmonic Orchestra of Sofia (Bulgaria), the Festival Orchestra in Verbier (Switzerland), and the Kärtner Symphonieorchester (Carinthia, Austria), amongst many others.

 In tribute to his father, Broadway director Hal Prince, Charles conducted “A Gala Concert for Hal Prince” with the Munich Radio Orchestra and an international ensemble of singers at the Munich Philharmonic in Gasteig, which was broadcast live over Bavarian radio and television, as well as recorded for a double-CD by First Night Records, London.